 Have you been denied unemployment insurance benefits?
 Were you fired without a good reason?
 Did you quit for a good reason?
 You must act quickly.
 The time to respond to the initial decision to deny you unemployment insurance benefits could be as short as only ten (10) days.
 For current and qualified legal advice regarding time limitations periods, contact a licensed Nevada lawyer immediately.
 If you wait too long, you could lose your rights to receive unemployment compensation.
 For your convenience, we have provided a link at the bottom of this page.
 You are only one click away from filing a claim for benefits online now.
 Before you do, however, we recommend that you read the information that we have provided below.
 If you have any problems with your claim, call us at (702) 608-3030.
 Ask us about our money-back guaranty!
+The price of representation is only $1,200.00.
+Why try it alone?

 Unemployment Claims Legal Representation

-Unemployment benefits often amount to a total benefit of more than $11,070, paid in increments over 26 weeks, and that is assuming that you would not qualify for extended benefits.
+Unemployment benefits often amount to a total benefit of close to $12,000, paid in increments over 26 weeks, and that is assuming that you would not qualify for extended benefits.
 With so much at stake, if you have applied for, but were denied, unemployment benefits, then you may want to consult with a legal professional now.
 The attorneys at Lucherini Blakesley Courtney, P.C. (“LBC Law Group”) understand and regularly practice in the areas of law pertaining to claims for unemployment insurance benefits.
 Because the limitations period for unemployment appeals is so short, we recommend that you contact a lawyer who practices in this area immediately.
 A mere ten days could extinguish your claim forever.
 Why wait?
 File an appeal with the Nevada Employment Security Division today!
 Just click on the button at the bottom of this page to file your claim online and get started.

 Why Should I Hire LBC Law Group?